 When the metadata-driven approach is coupled with DWA, they become the perfect partners that streamline design, development, and deployment, leading to a robust data warehouse implementation.
-Such combination provides IT teams with everything they need to formulate agile and sustainable processes that help deliver high-quality outputs consistently.
+Such a combination provides IT teams with everything they need to formulate agile and sustainable processes that help deliver high-quality outputs consistently.

 Think of metadata as atoms.
 Just like atoms are the fundamental units of matter and define the structure and properties of chemical elements, metadata serves as the building blocks of your data warehouse.
-It provides you with the context, characteristics, and lineage of your business data down to an atomic level, allowing you to see its current and historical information.
+It provides you with the context, characteristics, and lineage of your business data to an atomic level, allowing you to see its current and historical information.